Training Ship GENERAL RUDDER

 These changes paved the way for Texas A&M to become the flagship university it is today with an enrollment of almost 50,000 and a research budget approaching $700 million.

-The first ship used by Sea Aggies was the Texas Clipper, a 473-foot, 7,000-ton ship that began as a World War II transport ship called the USS Queens and ferried wounded troops injured on the battlefield, including operations in the Pacific during the battle at Iwo Jima.
-When the war ended, the ship became the SS Excambion, serving as a luxury cruise liner and making frequent trips from New York City to the Mediterranean.
+The first ship used by Sea Aggies was the TEXAS CLIPPER, a 473-foot, 14,000-ton ship that began as a World War II transport ship called the USS Queens and ferried wounded troops injured on the battlefield, including operations in the Pacific during the battle at Iwo Jima.
+When the war ended, the ship became one of the Four Aces (the SS Excambion), serving as a luxury cruise liner and making frequent round-trips from New York City to the Mediterranean.

 It later became the primary training vessel of the Merchant Marine Academy and acquired another name – the T/V Kings Pointer.
 It would go on to travel more than 100,000 miles along waters off the East Coast, and it made international news on Oct.
 31, 1999, when it became the first vessel of any kind to reach the crash site of Egypt Air Flight 990 off the coast of Nantucket Island.